Mazda CX-6e

-The Mazda EZ-60 is a mid-size SUV produced by Mazda.
+The Mazda CX-6e, known in China as the Mazda EZ-60 is a mid-size crossover SUV produced by Mazda.
 It was introduced in April 2025, and went on sale in September 2025 in China.
 A product developed and produced by Changan Mazda joint venture, the model is heavily based on the Deepal S07 and shares the same battery electric and extended-range EV powertrains.

 Overview

 The Mazda Arata Concept revealed at the 2024 Beijing Auto Show previewed the EZ-60.